Home Page

 At St Leonard’s our Christian faith and values form the basis of everything we do.
 We are 'growing and learning together with God's love'.

 Our school community is inspired by the Parable of the Sower.
-We are encouraged to think about and understand that the smallest things have the greatest potential when they are provided with the best environment for growth.
+We are encouraged to think about and understand that the smallest things have the greatest potential when they are provided with the best conditions for growth.

 The Parable of the Sower (Matthew 13: 1-23)